 Blithewold and Bristol Yoga Studio present an outdoor summer yoga series each Friday morning at 9:30 am.
 The morning class takes place under a canopy of trees, amidst the gardens and waterfront property.
 Bring a yoga mat, water and wear comfortable clothing.
 Click here to register.

 Head to the docks in Waterplace Park and paddle the Providence waterways via kayak.
 Sign up online.

-Hundreds of red, dockless bikes have popped up in Providence.
 JUMP Bikes, owned and operated by Social Bicycles, an Uber-owned company, are pedal-assisted electric bikes that provide a boost of up to twenty miles per hour as you ride for a new way of commuting, exercising and recreational play.
 Read more here.

 A mosquito sample from a swamp in Westerly is the second from that location to test positive for Eastern Equine Encephalitis (EEE) and the fourth overall in Rhode Island in 2019.
 A sample of mosquitoes trapped in Tiverton is the first to test positive for West Nile Virus in 2019.
 Read the full article here.
 Limit hours outside between dusk and dawn.